UOA-MEDSCI-736/kdea020-metabolomics/kdea020-team-charter.md

 - Be respectful of others' time and differing priorities
 - Give all team members equal opportunity to communicate ideas
 - Attend supervisory meetings as necessary (once a week unless agreed otherwise)
-- Notify others ASAP if unable to attend a meeting
+- Notify others as soon as possible if unable to attend a meeting
 - Discuss and resolve issues as they arise
 - Communication should be primarily by email outside of meetings
 - Respond to emails from team members in a timely fashion, especially if urgent